ceos-seo/odc-colab/README.md

 these are not the only uses of the module.
 More options are available and can be found by reading the included docstrings in the `odc_colab.py` source file.
 ### Local database environment
 This environment is for installing ODC with a local database.
+Local in this context means **local to the Colab VM**.
+This code should not be used outside of Colab.

 The following block downloads the Python module and then runs the setup with a default local database configuration that includes CEOS ODC utilities: